 Please note that in case of accompanying family members, each applicant must submit a different residence authorization (point 6).
 That means every residence authorization must indicate the name of the family member.

-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+Foreign documents must be apostilled or legalized and, where applicable, must be submitted together with an official translation into Spanish.

-Please submit an original and a copy of all the documents proving family relationship.
+Please submit the original and a copy of all the documents proving family relationship.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.